 Children operating or playing with a garage door opener can injure themselves or others.
 The garage door could close and cause serious injury or death.
-Do not allow children to operate the door push button(s) or remote control(s).
+Do not allow children to operate the door control(s) or remote control transmitter(s).